This step enables Enterprise Search integration with the default allow lists.

 Disable and remove all other Elasticsearch-backed functionality.
-VIP Search uses forks of es-wp-query and ElasticPress that are loaded automatically.
-No other Elasticsearch backed functionality is supported while VIP Search is enabled.
+WordPress VIP’s Enterprise Search uses forks of es-wp-query and ElasticPress that are loaded automatically.
+No other Elasticsearch backed functionality is supported while Enterprise Search is enabled.

 If there are conflicts, PHP warnings or notices should be issued; check New Relic’s error logs for these.

-If you are converting from Jetpack Search to VIP Search, and your site is already live and serving traffic, you can avoid search downtime by enabling just VIP Search first (with
+If you are converting from standard WordPress search or Jetpack Search to WordPress VIP’s Enterprise Search, and your site is already live and serving traffic, you can avoid search downtime by enabling just Enterprise Search first (with